richardwa/tscad/README.md

 * https://github.com/mikolalysenko/isosurface
   - marching cubes function is pulled directly from here
   - minor changes for typescript
-  - significant speed improvement (8x) by buffering the SDF (uses more memory)
+  - significant speed improvement (8x) by buffering the SDF (slightly more memory)
-  - WIP - use gpu to improve speed even more

 * https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm
   - Inigo has detailed many algorithms for SDF manipulation, I will be implementing alot of these.